thenamesweretakenalready/Peanut/README.md

 I will not be accepting pull requests just yet, I'd like to work on this just myself currently, but issues are most welcome.

 You can track progress here: https://trello.com/b/TYI1rIOc/peanut

+PS: The code in this repo is offensively bad.